From concept to construction completion, we’re with you every step of the way.

 We provide turnkey cleanroom design and build services.
 As an extension of your internal team, we work closely with you during the entire process.
-Our cleanroom management team will keep you in the loop during key phases of your project so that there are no surprises that can affect your timeline or your budget.
+Our cleanroom management team will keep you in the loop during key phases of your project so that there are no surprises that can affect your timeline or

 Before the cleanroom construction process begins, we analyze your program requirements and help you determine the level of cleanliness necessary and the type of cleanroom that will suit your budget and your needs.

 Once approved, we proceed with a phased approach that goes as follows:

 Phase 1: HCC proceeds to 30% design stage and establishes a guaranteed maximum price and schedule for your project.

 Phase 2: We then review the cleanroom design with you and take it to 60% of the design phase.

 Phase 3: The design is reviewed again and we go ahead with 100% construction and documentation.

 We work with select architects and cleanroom engineers in order to provide stamped documents, code analysis, structural design and all services required for the complete installation of a cleanroom of any size or type, as well as for all related structures and systems.

 Prior to design, we work with you to create an all-in-one program in collaboration with the architect and engineer, who work directly for us.
 We believe this benefits our clients in multiple ways: